oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

  1. The user has started an OAuth session using some client at an authorization server.
-In the authorization request, the client has set the parameter `code_challenge=sha256(abc)` as the PKCE code challenge.
-The client is now waiting to receive the authorization response from the user's browse.
+In the authorization request, the client has set the parameter `code_challenge=hash(abc)` as the PKCE code challenge (with the hash function and parameter encoding as defined in [@!RFC7636]).
+The client is now waiting to receive the authorization response from the user's browser.
  2. To conduct the attack, the attacker uses their own device to start an authorization flow with the targeted client.
-The client now uses another PKCE code challenge, say `code_challenge=sha256(xyz)`, in the authorization request.
+The client now uses another PKCE code challenge, say `code_challenge=hash(xyz)`, in the authorization request.
 The attacker intercepts the request and removes the entire `code_challenge` parameter from the request.
 Since this step is performed on the attacker's device, the attacker has full access to the request contents,